 There are many schools for psychology in the Boston area, and Brookline has the highest concentration of therapists and counselors in the US per square mile!
 All of us are working hard to help clients, but what about us?
-I know Arizona and California (where I am also licensed) also has a high amount of helping professionals & healers.
+I know Arizona, Florida, Connecticut, and California (where I am also licensed) also has a high amount of helping professionals & healers.

 Your own self care is instrumental in your ability to help others.
 We are told this over and over, but really implementing self care is an art.
 Finding a therapist that you connect with, feel safe with, and that you find knowledgeable can be extremely difficult, especially as a wounded healer.
 Your own work is essential, and I totally understand the challenges in seeking a provider as a provider.